FabianVegaA/sigmaF/README.md

 ### Let Statements

-This language have not variables, in its place use values for daclare must utilize `let` and give it a value, for example:
+This language doesn't have variables, in its place use values for daclare must utilize `let` and give it a value, for example:

 ``` sql
 let a = 1        -- Interger